 Our technicians run into a variety of interesting and surprising things when on the job.
 When servicing or replacing very old heating equipment we often see furnaces and boilers that are a piece of history.
 See another post about a 1934 American Standard boiler that was part of Littleton’s history.
 We encountered a historic relic when we were recently called to a Denver residence to replace an old steam boiler.

-Before we get to that however, it’s worth mentioning how crucial it is right now to ensure your heating and cooling equipment is being maintained, or lined up for replacement.
+Before we get to that, however, it’s worth mentioning how crucial it is right now to ensure your heating and cooling equipment is being maintained or lined up for replacement.
 Why?
 The current supply chain crisis that is a result of the pandemic is wreaking havoc on order and delivery timeframes.
 We are seeing multiple month delays in equipment arrival.
-If your heating unit goes out entirely when there are still a couple months of winter left, you could be facing a real issue in receiving a replacement.
-Likewise when you think about summer coming up and potentially losing your air conditioner.
+If your heating unit goes out entirely when there are still a couple of months of winter left, you could be facing a real issue in receiving a replacement.
+Likewise, when you think about summer coming up and potentially losing your air conditioner.

 Now on to the fun part!